NecroSama8/EconMF/README.md

-# EconMF
+# EconMF [Under development] [No release yet]
-Economy system created using the Mineflow v3.3.0 for PMMP 5.
+The largest and most complex economic system created using the Mineflow v3.3.0 for PMMP 5.

 # Features
 - Easy to use either by commands or forms.